kyleleey/kyleleey.github.io/index.md

               <p style="text-align:center">
                 <name>Zizhang Li</name>
               </p>
               <p>I am a Master(Sep.
-2021 - ) student in Control Science and Engineering department at <a href="https://www.zju.edu.cn/">Zhejiang University.
+2021 - ) student in Control Science and Engineering department at <a href="https://www.zju.edu.cn/">Zhejiang University</a>.
 I belong to <a href="https://april.zju.edu.cn/">April Lab</a>, advised by <a href="https://person.zju.edu.cn/yongliu">Prof. Yong Liu</a>.
               </p>
               <p>
                 I obtained my B.Eng (Sep.
 2017 - Jun.
 2021) from the same department.
 I was a research intern (Oct.
 2020 - May.
-2021) in foundamental vision group at <a href="https://www.sensetime.com/cn">Sensetime</a>, working with Chenxin Tao, Xizhou Zhu and mentord by <a href="https://jifengdai.org/">Jifeng Dai</a>.
-I was a remote research intern (Jun.2020 - Oct.2020) at <a href="https://ccvl.jhu.edu/team/">, mentored by <a href="https://weichaoqiu.com/">Dr. Weichao Qiu</a> and <a href="https://www.cs.jhu.edu/~ayuille/">Prof. Alan Yuille</a>.
+2021) in foundamental vision group at <a href="https://www.sensetime.com/cn">Sensetime</a>, working with Chenxin Tao, Xizhou Zhu and mentored by <a href="https://jifengdai.org/">Jifeng Dai</a>.
+I was a remote research intern (Jun.2020 - Oct.2020) at <a href="https://ccvl.jhu.edu/team/">CCVL</a> of Johns Hopkins University, mentored by <a href="https://weichaoqiu.com/">Dr. Weichao Qiu</a> and <a href="https://www.cs.jhu.edu/~ayuille/">Prof. Alan Yuille</a>.
               </p>
               <p style="text-align:center">
                 <a href="zzli@zju.edu.cn">Email</a> &nbsp/&nbsp